bloch-elkouby-lab/website/team/contact.md

 RAs also have the opportunities to take the lead in new projects, conduct their own projects, conduct additional analysis, present posters on the lab projects, and participate in manuscript writing.

-Unfortunately, since Dr. Bloch-Elkouby is an assistant professor at the PsyD program, she cannot take a PhD student.

 ## Current Openings

-Due to limited funding, we only offer unpaid volunteer positions.
-Research assistants and coordinators are all part-time and fully remote.
-You can arrange your own time to do the lab work and collaborate with labmates.

 We are not actively recruiting as of July 22, 2025.
-However, we will keep your information and reach out to you once we have an opening.
+However, if your interests and skills allign with the lab, please feel free to reach out.

 ## International Students